It's a complicated world.

 Before arriving at Yahoo in 2013, I was chief business correspondent for U.S. News & World Report.
 Before that, I spent 12 years in Washington, covering the Pentagon for U.S. News.
 Wow, was that a fantastic education.
 Covering the U.S. military taught me a lot about how the world works and why I should work hard to learn about other cultures, including some here at home in the United States.

 I've won some journalism awards and come close to winning others.
+In 2023, I won a New York Press Club award for energy coverage and a Folio Eddie award for consumer journalism.
 I was a 2019 finalist for the Gerald Loeb award for business journalism.
 In 1997, I won the Gerald Ford award for reporting on national security.
 Other wins: SPJ award, 1994; NPC award, 1994.
 Other nears: Livingston award, 1998; National Magazine Award, 1994.

 I've written four books: Liberty for All: A Manifesto for Reclaiming Financial and Political Freedom; Rebounders: How Winners Pivot From Setback To Success; Firefight: Inside the Battle to Save the Pentagon on 9-11; and Bury Us Upside Down: The Misty Pilots and the Secret Battle for the Ho Chi Minh Trail.
 I live in the NYC suburbs and have two adult kids.
 Follow me on Twitter, @rickjnewman, where we might discuss politics, inflation, gardening or skiing.